 The Edgartown Library Building Committee, our project director, Jill Hughes, our architects, and our project manager, Rick Pomroy, are hard at work on plans for the new library building.
-The first payment of the state's $5 million contribution to the project has been received by the town, and the library site will be prepared -- by taking down the 1924 Edgartown School building during the summer of 2013.
+The first two payments of the state's $5 million contribution to the project have been received by the town, and the library site has been prepared -- by taking down the 1924 Edgartown School building during the summer of 2013.
 The project has successfully gone out to bid and the General Contractor Bid was awarded to Maron Construction.
 Construction began in March, 2014 and we expect the library to be substantially complete by July 2015.

 At our Annual Town Meeting on April 10 and town elections on April 12, 2012, Edgartown voters overwhelmingly supported plans to build a new public library on the property currently occupied by the 1924 elementary school building.
 At their October 2012 meeting, the state Board of Library Commissioners announced the release of a provisional grant of $5 million to Edgartown, the state's share of the construction project.

-Voters in April transferred the Warren House property next door to our current library building, on North Water Street, from the purview of the library trustees to the selectmen, and the Warren House has now been placed on the market for sale.
+Voters in April transferred the Warren House property next door to our current library building, on North Water Street, from the purview of the library trustees to the selectmen, and the Warren House has now been sold back into the private market.
 The Warren House property had been purchased in 2005 as possible expansion space for our library -- now that Edgartown is building at the school location, this property is surplus to the town.

 How much will this project cost?